Clean Energy Generators

 4CleanTech's preferred green energy generators are Combined Heat and Power (CHP) units.

 During the process of electricity generation, heat is commonly produced as a byproduct.
 This heat is typically wasted during conventional processes, making them rather inefficient.
 Unlike traditional methods, a CHP plant captures this heat so that it can be employed for a range of different purposes, including cooling and absorption refrigeration.
 Simultaneously, the CHP also produces electricity.
 CHP units are therefore 40%-50% more efficient than traditional power stations and make significantly better use of the fuel utilised.

 Benefits of a CHP

 From an environmental point of view, there are fewer carbon emissions with maximum energy savings as cogeneration only requires a single plant instead of two.
-If heat and electricity are produced separately, carbon emissions are increased by approximately 30%.
+If heat and electricity are produced separately, CO2 emissions are increased by up to 70%.

 4 CleanTech can tailor-make a solution to suit any location and offer operation and maintenance services that guarantee a high performance.